Phage therapy: Regulation and legislation

 In Belgium, in 2016 and in response to a number of parliamentary questions, Maggie De Block, the Minister of Social Affairs and Health, acknowledged that it is indeed not evident to treat phages as industrially made drugs, and therefore she proposed to investigate if the magistral preparation pathway could offer a solution.
 Magistral preparations (compounding pharmacies in the US) are not subjected to certain constraints such as GMP compliance and marketing authorization.
 As the "magistral preparation framework" was created to allow for adapted patient treatments and/or to use medicines for which there is no commercial interest, it seemed a suitable framework for precision phage therapy concepts.
 Magistral preparations are medicines prepared in a pharmacy in accordance with a medical prescription for an individual patient.
 They are made by a pharmacist (or under his/her supervision) from their constituent ingredients, according to the technical and scientific standards of pharmaceutical technology.
 Phage active pharmaceutical ingredients to be included in magistral preparations must meet the requirements of a monograph, which describes their production and quality control testing.
 They must be accompanied by a certificate of analysis, issued by a "Belgian Approved Laboratory", which has been granted an accreditation to perform batch-release testing of medicinal products.
 Since 2019, phages have been delivered in the form of magistral preparations to nominal patients in Belgium.

+The first phage therapy case in China can be traced back to 1958, at Shanghai Jiao Tong University School of Medicine.
+However, many regulations were not yet established back then, and phage therapy soon lost people's interest due to the prevalence of antibiotics, which eventually led to the antimicrobial resistance crisis.
+This prompted researchers in China as well as the Chinese government to pay attention to phage therapy again, and following the first investigator-initiated trial (IIT) by the Shanghai Institute of Phage in 2019, phage therapy rapidly flourished.
+Currently, commercial phage therapy applications must go through either one of two pathways.
+The first is for fixed-ingredient phage products.
+The second pathway is for personalized phage products, which need to go through IITs.
+This way, the products are considered restrictive medical technologies.